EricLagergren/autowget/README.md

 The names are self-explanitory. autowget will grab one pagee and mirror it. autowget-directory will mirror a whole structure, so you can effectively mirror an entire website. autowget-ftp will use ftp instead of Git. autowget.py does the same thing as the other bash scripts, but uses Python3 (and is much, much faster).

 Website not showing up 100% correctly?
-Try reading here: http://wget.addictivecode.org/FrequentlyAskedQuestions
+Try reading here: http://wget.addictivecode.org/FrequentlyAskedQuestions or my mirror at http://www.ericlagergren.com/projects/mirrors/wgetaddictivecodeorgFrequentlyAskedQuestions.html

 Web scraping can be difficult, so read that link and tinker with the options.
 If it doesn't resolve, then it probably cannot be done.